Field Trips

 CAPACITY: 20-26 students

 Via kayak, students will paddle 0.8 miles down a tidal creek surrounded by mangrove habitat.
 Prior to venturing out, SYCC’s kayaking instructors will review safety, equipment, and paddle strokes to ensure participants are comfortable and prepared for adventure!
-Once at the destination, students will explore a truly unique habitat--a saltern!
-Using quadrats, students will learn about sampling methods while estimating the population of a fiddler crab colony.
+Once at the destination, students will explore the mudflat to locate different types of mangroves and animals while learning about the challenges each species faces and adaptations that help them survive.
 This Program includes kayaking on Newman Branch Creek.

 DURATION: 4 hours